 Shaifali Chikermane is an expert in creative design and is playing a leadership role within DEF to provide digital design-based solutions to the organisation’s various community-centric programmes, websites and publications.
-An alumnus of Jawaharlal Nehru University, she has a professional experience of over 20 years of experience.
+An alumnus of Jawaharlal Nehru University, she has over 20 years of professional experience.
 A designer and expert on information design, she is an enthusiastic volunteer for many educational institutes like the Aurobindo Ashram’s Mirambika School.
 Ms. Chikermane also works as a freelance designer and consultant, providing design and information development services to organisations.

 Mridula Chandra is a post-graduate from the Delhi School of Social Work and holds more than 20 years of experience in the social development sector.
 She is the moving force behind the Health & Social Development Research Centre (HSDRC).
 Anything that is visualised and successfully accomplished by HSDRC is due to the sustained, unabated and self-less efforts of Ms. Chandra and her colleagues.

 Shalini Kala holds an Advanced Degree in Economics, and has worked on issues of agricultural policy reform in India for her M.Phil dissertation.
 She has 20 years of professional experience in the field of rural development, particularly in the areas of food and agriculture, focusing on knowledge networking, livelihoods and capacity building both in India and the Asia-Pacific region.
 Most recently, Ms. Kala was at the World Food Programme (WFP) where she worked on design, testing and advocacy of innovative approaches for food aid as a tool of development.
 She has also been associated with the National Council of Applied Economic Research (NCAER) and has worked on various USAID projects.